 Although the Bankruptcy Code does not explicitly authorize reliance upon recitals in an instrument executed by the debtor or trustee, there are numerous legal principles that will generally justify reliance upon the apparent authority set forth in an instrument in the chain of title.
 An action or proceeding by the trustee to set aside a transfer of property of the estate made after the commencement of the bankruptcy case and that is not properly authorized may not be commenced after the earlier of (1) two years after the date of the transfer sought to be avoided or (2) the time the case is closed or dismissed.
 11 U.S.C. § 549 (d).
 A motion to set aside a judgment or order must be made within one year if for (1) mistake, inadvertence, surprise, or excusable neglect; (2) newly discovered evidence which by due diligence could not have been discovered in time to move for a new trial; or (3) fraud, misrepresentation, or other misconduct of an adverse party.
 This time limit to file a motion to set aside a judgment or order does not apply if the judgment is void.
 Fed.
 R. Civ.
 P. 60(b).
 The Bankruptcy Code also favors reliance upon court orders, notwithstanding appeals from those orders.
 The reversal or modification of an authorization of sale or lease under 11 U.S.C. § 363 (b) or (c) does not affect the validity of the sale or lease to an entity that purchased or leased in good faith, whether or not the entity knew of the pendency of an appeal, unless the sale or lease was stayed pending appeal.
 11 U.S.C. § 363 (m).
-The reversal or modification on appeal of authorization to grant a lien does not affect the validity or priority of the lien to an entity that extended credit in good faith, whether or not the entity knew of the pendency of the appeal, unless the granting of the lien was stayed pending appeal.
+The reversal or modification on appeal of authorization to grant a lien does not affect the validity or priority of the lien to an entity that extended credit in good faith, whether or not he entity knew of the pendency of the appeal, unless the granting of the lien was stayed pending appeal.
 11 U.S.C. § 364 (e).
 A motion to revoke a confirmation of a plan must be filed before 180 days after entry of the order of confirmation.
 11 U.S.C. §§ 1144, 1230, 1330.

 If the examiner has knowledge that the transaction was not properly authorized or is in dispute, the examiner may make additional requirements.
 For example, if the taxing authority has refused to remove delinquent taxes from the tax rolls based upon a sale free and clear of liens, the examiner may require an additional court order or except to the taxes.
 It appears that Section 106 which waives sovereign immunity of certain governmental units is unconstitutional, at least in part as to Section 106(a), because of the limitations of U. S. Const. amend XI.
 See In re Mitchell, 209 F.3d 1111 (9th Cir.
-2000); In re Arecibo Community Healthcare, Inc. 233 B.R.
-625 (D. P.R.
-1999).
-(There are conflicting cases on whether Section 106(b), which waives immunity based on filing of claim, is constitutional.)
-Because of the uncertainty regarding the reach of sovereign immunity, cautious examiners will not rely upon a sale purportedly free and clear of liens of an applicable governmental unit unless such governmental unit consents to the sale.
+2000) (filing of adversary proceeding against non-consenting state violates sovereign immunity).
+However, Section 106(b), which provides that the filing of a claim may be a valid partial waiver of sovereign immunity with respect to the same transaction or occurrence, may be constitutional.
+Arecibo Community Health Care, Inc. v.
+Commonwealth of Puerto Rico, 270 F.3d 17 (1st Cir.
+2001) (citing cases considering whether Section 106(b), which waives immunity based on filing of claim, is constitutional).
+A sale free and clear of a state lien will not violate sovereign immunity.